 Now this is not to say I think we’re at some 3D printing peak.
 I think there’s a lot of room for development and improvement and prices dropping.
-But it is a note that we are not promised technological advancements – let alone technological advancements at the face and in the direction we desire.
+But it is a note that we are not promised technological advancements – let alone technological advancements at the pace and in the direction we desire.

 I love my printers, and think it’s a great hobby supplement.
 But I don’t think it’s a replacement for a box of injection molded plastic models picked up from your local store.
 Here’s why…

 Getting started with 3D printing is rough.
 I’m working on a series about that, but, well…the Ender 3 requires a fair degree of tinkering.
 The Prusa Mk3S involves a fairly complex kit build or an extra couple hundred bucks to get it working out of the box.
 And both of those are FDM printers that are more suited for terrain and utilities than miniatures.

 Resin printers, which are what everyone is convinced are going to eat GW’s lunch, are a little easier – most work with just a little setup, and my Epax X1 worked literally out of the box.
 The problem is that “worked literally out of the box” still involves pouring toxic resin into vats where you absolutely need to wear gloves, cleaning said prints in isopropyl alcohol (IPA) where you really should be wearing a respirator, curing those prints under a UV light, etc. Even when everything is going well you eventually end up with a pile of nitrile gloves (can’t use latex, the resin will get through latex), a jar of IPA that was hazardous waste and is now definitely hazardous waste and…a model.